-Listen to Jody Denberg’s interviews with Leonard Cohen in the player at the bottom of this post.
+Listen to Jody Denberg’s interviews with Leonard Cohen in the player below.
 We’ve also included video of Leonard Cohen’s band performing at the Cactus Cafe before his final show in Austin at the Bass Concert Hall in 2012.

 Writing about Leonard Cohen is an exercise in futility, because Leonard said it all and he said it better than anyone else.
 Cohen spoke and wrote with grace, wisdom, insight and humor.
 We lost so much with his passing November 10 at 82, but so much remains: the songs, the poems, the books, the knowledge imparted.

 In Austin we had a special perch from which to view Leonard, because since the 1970s he employed wonderful local musicians to bring his songs to life, including his bassist and musical director Roscoe Beck, guitarist Mitch Watkins and other members of the Austin jazz-fusion outfit Passenger.
 They played here often.

 His 1988 Austin City Limits episode – taped on Halloween night no less – remains one of the show’s standout moments in its 40+ year history (he also recorded an episode in 1993).
 And his Austin concerts – at the Opera House, the Backyard, the Long Center, Bass Concert Hall – were truly transcendent performances, second to none.
 Those who attended can attest to his nimbleness even as his age increased (including his skipping off of the stage to close his shows).